 The Current Status panel correlates one-to-one with the color-coded numbers in the top right of your FrameFlow instance.

-When viewing the number of devices in each state, you can also choose which network devices to include or exclude from this panel.
+The Current Status panel lets you choose whether you want to show alert counts (the total number of each type of alert) or device counts (the number of devices in each alert state).
+The device counts option will also show you the number of devices that are in success states or paused.
+When viewing the number of devices in each state, you can also choose which network devices to include or exclude from this panel using the "Show" setting.
 This helps you gather data from only the most important network devices.

 In this tutorial, we taught you about the two types of dashboard panels that convey alerts and their status: the List of Current Alerts panel and the Current Status panel.
 Now, you can implement them in your own dashboard configuration.
 Make sure to check the features page for more information on different types of dashboard panels coming soon!More Tutorials